jekyll/minima/_posts/2020-07-14-freelance.md

 #### Estimate your available time

 If you aren't freelancing full time, make sure you actually have the time to work on the projects you are taking up.
-Account for time spent finding new projects, managing finances, personal chores, entertainment, etc.
+Account for time spent studying, finding new projects, managing finances, personal chores, entertainment, etc.

 ### Getting projects
-I built up a steady flow of projects by constantly reaching out to new potential clients, and delivering great value to existing clients who often referred me to people they knew.
-These are two things that worked for finding new clients.
+I built up a steady flow of projects by constantly reaching out to new potential clients, and These are two things that worked for finding new clients.

 #### Cold messaging
 Follow people and join communities of people who create things.
 This could be online on Twitter/Instagram/Discord/Facebook or offline at meetups/events.
-When you see someone talking about a project that sounds interesting, show them your portfolio and ask if you could help them with it.
+When you see someone talking about a project that sounds interesting, show them your portfolio and ask if you could help them with their project.
 Some people will not be interested, but others might show interest and some of those will lead to projects.

 #### Offer a freebie
 This is more time intensive but also tends to get more responses.
 When you see someone posting about their product, do a quick critique and show them what a better way to handle it could be.
 Make sure to be polite about this—not everyone is happy about a random person pointing out problems with something this made.
 If you feel they are appreciative, offer to help them further improve their product as a paid project.

+#### Referrals
+If you deliver great value to clients, they will often refer you to other people they knew.
+Stick to timelines, be communicative about delays or other problems, and mention that you are open to more work when you are closing the project.

 ### "The Deal"
 What are you going to do, and for how much money?